camHaley/cyberPortfolio/Professional_Statement.md

 ## Summary

-I am a CS grad with a passion for cybersecurity.
+I am a CS grad with a budding passion for cybersecurity.
 I am currently a radar Air Traffic Controller learning penetration testing, network security, and vulnerability assessment.
+I enjoy the competitive, ever-evolving nature and intellectual challenge of cybersecurity.
 I hope to soon hold my CompTIA Sec+ as well as the Google Professional Cert in Cybersecurity.

 ## Strengths